rcl-cloud-apps/cloud101/7-custom-domain.md

 ![custom-domain](images/custom-domain-create.PNG)

-- Add the custom domain and your DNS Zone
+- Add the custom domain you registered and your DNS Zone

 ![custom-domain](images/custom-domain-create2.PNG)